AppJail-makejails/thelounge/README.md

 # The Lounge

-The Lounge is a modern web IRC client designed for self-hosting
+The Lounge is a modern web IRC client designed for self-hosting.

 thelounge.chat